barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 * Avoid duplicate credits/logos when two layers from the same provider are shown, or if two providers have identical credits.
 * Show/hide layers based on viewer height(careful in 2D and Columbus view) or time?
 This may be done in Dynamic Scene, not Scene, but we need to think about it.
 More general display conditions could also be useful.
 * Ability to move - and possibility rotate - a texture on the globe so it better lines up with where the user expects it, e.g., with building models.
 To start, we need to decouple the extent the texture thinks it has with the extent that it is rendered in.
+* Add support for programmatic height queries.
+   * Pick on terrain and get exact position.
+   * Query height at point.
+Get back exact height or height according to currently rendered LOD?
+   * Notifications when LOD under a point switches, so the point can be kept on terrain?

 ## Loading